-3.6 The future vision of the Resolution Committee
+3.6 The current organizational structure of the Bank

+The Resolution Committee shares the creditors' desire to maximize the value of the Bank's estate and recognizes that this may take a significant period of time to achieve.
 As previously discussed, one of the Resolution Committee's main aims is to safeguard the value of the Bank's assets until they are transferred to the creditors in whatever form.
 In order to achieve this goal, the Resolution Committee must possess the requisite expertise to manage the assets and to provide the necessary services.
 Therefore the Resolution Committee has hired experts in various fields to manage the Bank's assets, which include the loan portfolio, bonds, shares, and foreign subsidiaries and branches.